lulupointu/vrouter/README.md

 If you did use *historyState*:
 * it was previously a `String` which was different for `VRouterData`, `VRouteData`, `VRouteElementData`.
 * It is now a `Map<String, String>`, unique, and accessible using `context.vRouter.historyState`
+* There was some inconsistances in the naming, you now always use `historyState` and never `routerState`

+For example `context.vRouter.push('/settings', routerState: 'someUserName');` becomes `context.vRouter.push('/settings', historyState: {'username': 'someUserName');`
+And you have access to it using `context.vRouter.historyState['username']`.

 ### Help I can't migrate